wandb/docs/docs/guides/launch/create-launch-job.md

 5. Select the **Agents** tab.
 Within the **Agents** tab you sill see a list of Agent IDs and their statuses.
 Ensure that one of the agent IDs has a **polling** status.

-## Create a job with a Python script
+## Create a job with a W&B artifact

 <Tabs
   defaultValue="cli"
   values={[
     {label: 'CLI', value: 'cli'},
-    {label: 'Python SDK', value: 'sdk'},
+    {label: 'Python SDK', value: 'sdk'}
-    {label: 'Within a run', value: 'run'},
   ]}>
   <TabItem value="cli">